OpenMDAO/OpenMDAO-Framework/docs/user-guide/install.rst

 On **OS X**, make sure to install *Xcode*.
-It's included on the OS X install disk, and installing it will give you access to *gcc* and *gfortran*.
-Next, download and run the following installers if they're not already
+It's included on the OS X install disk, and installing it will give you access to *gcc*.
+Next, download and run the following installers if they're not already installed:
-installed:

     - `Python 2.6`__
     - `bazaar`__